 Hiking: Mount Beacon via Reservoir and Descent via Casino (Red) Trail | Beacon, New York | Hudson Highlands

 Mount Beacon rises above the Village of Beacon on the Hudson River and offers some amazing views across the Hudson Valley and down across the Hudson Highlands.
 There are a number of trails that travel across the mountain and provide access from a number of different areas.
-The mountain is also home to the remnants of an incline railroad that used to bring guests to the mountaintop hotel, which is also long gone (though there is an effort to restore and reconstruct the railroad).
+The mountain is also home to the remnants of an incline railroad that used to bring guests to the mountaintop hotel, which is also long gone.
 Now the forests are reclaiming the mountain and the entire area offers hikers an opportunity to enjoy a wild and scenic area just steps away from the Village of Beacon along the Hudson River.
+Pick up a map to help you on your Mount Beacon and Hudson Highlands adventures!

 The route we took on this hike followed the trail from the end of Pocket Road up to the Beacon Reservoir, then across an unmarked trail to the northern Mount Beacon summit where the incline railroad used to reach the summit and there is an extensive view of the Hudson Valley.
 On the southern summit there is a restored fire tower that offers even more commanding 360 degree views of the region.
 On the way down we followed the red marked trail through Scenic Hudson's Mount Beacon Park.